State of Vietnam: Military

-Vietnamese National Army (1949–55)
+Vietnamese National Army

 Following the signing of the 1949 Élysée Accords in Paris, Bảo Đại was able to create a National Army for defense purposes.

 It fought under the State of Vietnam's banner and leadership and was commanded by General Nguyễn Văn Hinh.

 Economy

 Currency

 The currency used within the French Union was the French Indochinese piastre.
 Notes were issued and managed by the "Issue Institute of the States of Cambodia, Laos and Vietnam" (Institut d’Emission des Etats du Cambodge, du Laos et du Viêt-Nam).
+In 1953, Vietnam introduced its own currency.

+Foreign relations

+By 1950, a number of countries recognized the State of Vietnam:

+Membership in international organizations

+On 21 October 1949, the United Nations Economic Commission for Asia and the Far East, having considered the applications of both the State of Vietnam and the Democratic Republic of Vietnam, accepted the SVN as an associate member.
+As of 1952, while applying for United Nations membership, the State of Vietnam was a member of the following organizations: